carl-alberto/responsive-slider-lite/README.txt

 == Changelog ==

+= 1.0.7 =
+-Fixed bug that echoes the post type in admin

 = 1.0.6 =
 -Fixed filtering issue when using the dropdown filter in admin list -Category filter will only appear on the slider's list